Basic concepts of monetary policy

 Intervention in financial markets

-The central bank also adjusts liquidity by buying or selling government securities, which affects the amount of money available in the economy and, consequently, inflation.
+The central bank also adjusts liquidity by buying or selling public securities, which affects the amount of money available in the economy and, therefore, inflation.

-By buying bonds, you increase liquidity and encourage spending; by selling them, you withdraw money from the market, helping to contain inflation caused by excess demand.
+By buying bonds, you increase liquidity and encourage spending; By selling them, it withdraws money from the market, helping to contain inflation developed by excess demand.

 Economic impact of monetary policy

-The monetary policy It directly influences economic growth and employment levels by regulating the cost and availability of money.
-Its proper management can stimulate or slow the economy.
+The monetary policy it directly influences economic growth and the level of employment by regulating the cost and availability of money.
+Its proper management can stimulate or cool the economy.

-Through interest rate adjustments and liquidity controls, the central bank creates conditions that encourage investment, consumption, and job creation, contributing to the country's sustainable development.
+Through adjustments in interest rates and liquidity control, the central bank creates conditions that encourage investment, consumption and job creation, contributing to the sustainable development of the country.

 Relationship with growth and employment

-When monetary policy is expansionary, interest rates fall, facilitating access to credit for businesses and consumers.
-This boosts investment and consumption, generating more jobs.
+When monetary policy is expansionary, interest rates fall, facilitating access to credit for companies and consumers.
+This boosts investment and consumption, generating more employment.

-This relationship between monetary policy, growth, and employment is delicate and requires careful balancing to avoid economic imbalances and ensure sustainable and stable development.
+This relationship between monetary policy, growth and employment is delicate and requires careful balance to avoid economic imbalances and ensure sustainable and stable development.

 Responsibility and examples of central banks